carlobosio/Numerical-Simulation-of-Newton-s-Cradle/README.md

 # Numerical-Simulation-of-Newton-s-Cradle

-Thesis Bachelor's Degree in Mechanical Engineering, University of Pisa
+Thesis Bachelor's Degree in Mechanical Engineering, University of Pisa.